dangoslen/dangoslen-me-site/content/blog/how-to-give-technical-feedback.md

 ---
 Let's face it: giving feedback is hard.

-You want to tell that colleague of yours how they could be better.
+You want to help that teammate improve their coding skills.
 You want to tell your manager that it feels like they don't listen when you share an idea.
-You want to share a piece of technical insight to help them code better.
+You want to share a piece of wisdom you have learned from your experience.

 But how do you do that without sounding like a jerk?
-Or like you are just complaining?
-How do you help your team by pointing out areas for improvement (because you are - of course - the expert on everything... 🙃)
+Or sound like you are just complaining?

-While, I'm not an expert at all-things-feedback, I've grown a lot in the past several years in how I give feedback to those I work with.
+While I'm not an expert at all-things-feedback, I've grown a lot in the past several years in how I give feedback to those I work with.
 From both technical aspects to soft skills and professionalism.

 I want to share some of the tools I have learned to help you give better feedback.
 Whether you are a senior engineer who just got promoted, a junior struggling to give any feedback at all, or someone who finds it hard to articulate what you think is helpful, these are for you.

 ## Start With a Question

 There is a simple question that I have found helps in nearly EVERY time I give feedback to someone.

 > Can I give you some feedback?

 It sounds so simple, right?
 And it is!
 But it's actually harder than you might think.
-It is very easy to react to someone constantly being late and telling them it is frustrating that they are late to meetings all the time.
-Without even knowing, you might mention to someone that they could have solved a problem faster if they tried a different approach.

-In both of these cases, you have given unwanted feedback.
+It is very easy to see someone's behavior and decide you need to "show them the right way."
+However, this is a very dangerous trap.

+When you give feedback without asking if you can, you aren't respecting the other person.
 It is likely they aren't ready to receive it!
+Its unwanted!
 Unwanted feedback is much more like telling someone what to do than giving feedback.
+This destroys trust.

 If they say "not right now" or "no", then give them the space they need.
-And don't worry if they always say "no".
-If they _never_ are willing to receive feedback, this will never grow and that is honestly their problem.
+Don't worry if they always say "no".
+If they *never* are willing to receive feedback, this will never grow and that is honestly their problem.
+Eventually, it will catch up to them.
 All you can do is be willing to give thoughtful, honest, and humble feedback when they are willing to receive it.

 So what happens when they say "yes"?
 Keep reading!

 ## State an Objective Observation With Humility

 Now that they are willing to receive feedback, you need to make sure your feedback is rooted in objective observations.

 Let's use a simple example.
-During a technical disucssion about a problem, a developer was getting very passionate.
-This developer, let's call them Todd, also talked over several others during the discussion;  an unforunately common thing in the tech world.
-After the meeting, you decide you to give Todd feedback that it was frustrating when they talked over others in the group.
+During a technical discussion about a problem, a developer was getting very passionate.
+This developer, let's call them Todd, also talked over several others during the discussion;  an unfortunately common thing in the tech world.
+After the meeting, you decide to give Todd feedback.
+You want Todd to know that it was frustrating when they talked over others in the group.
+You ask Todd if you can give them some feedback and Todd is willing to listen.

 Once we have Todd's willingness to hear our feedback, how do we give it?

-One of the worst things you could do at this moment is to make a large sweeping generalization about them!
-Don't jump to conlcusions like:
+One of the worst things you could do at this moment is to make a large sweeping generalization!
+Stay away from that!
+Don't jump to conclusions like:

 * Todd **always** talks over **everyone**
-* Todd don't respect other people.
+* Todd doesn't respect other people.
 * Todd is a jerk

 Instead, simply tell them what you have noticed.
 Stick to the facts.
 A good approach might be to start with "I noticed that in that last meeting you were getting a little heated.
 You might not have noticed it, but you were talking over a few other people."